 If there is one key rule for delivering effective feedback, it's to focus on the job, not the person.

 Chances are, you've heard this before.
-You can find this advice on other business blogs and from best-selling authors.
+You can find this advice on business blogs and from best-selling authors.

-Bottom line: A person is so much more than their performance on the job.
+The bottom line: A person is so much more than their performance on the job.
 Any reasonable human being will resent being treated as anything less than what they are.

-For these examples, we paired a good and bad phrase together.
+For the examples below, we paired a good and bad phrase together.
 This shows how a personal adjective you might be using can be easily replaced by job-related specifics.

 Bad: You’re too bossy and it's hurting team morale.